NethServer/docs/administrator-manual/en/webtop5.rst

 .. image:: _static/webtop-settings.png

-Go to :guilabel:`Settings` then click on guilabel:`Change password`.
+Go to :guilabel:`Settings` then click on :guilabel:`Change password`.

 If you want to reset the admin password from command line, use the following commands: ::